Teilenh/BeamMP-linux-setup/README.md

+# **WARNING**!!
+Actually, this script only work on debian, something broke with vcpkg, and IDK why or what exactly,

 # BeamMP-linux-setup
 little script for debian ( use apt package manager ) for build and install BeamMP on linux for fedora, I make an attempt, make a pr if it's doesn't work,